vimkim/cubrid-dev2-server/README.md

   ./utils/podman-multiexec.sh -f nginx -s abc.sh -x                  # Actually execute
 ```

+#### ⚠️ Important Warnings

+- **Always include your username in the filter** to avoid affecting other users' containers
+- The filter supports regular expressions and wildcards due to podman's filtering capabilities
+- **DO NOT use broad patterns** like `'.*'` or `'*'` with destructive commands (e.g., `/bin/rm -rf`) as this can damage all matching containers
+- Always test with dry-run mode first (default behavior) before using the `-x` flag to execute
+- Use caution when executing system-level commands across multiple containers

 ## Q & A

 ### ❓ Why is the Docker image so large and why are there so many layers?
 2 GB?